 Chiropractic involves a chiropractor manipulating a person’s spine, joints, and body tissues using the hands or specialized instruments.

 The treatment may help to correct spinal misalignment, reduce inflammation, and alleviate joint pain.
-However, more research is needed to confirm its potential benefits among people with PsA.
+However, more research is necessary to confirm its potential benefits among people with PsA.

 Chiropractic can be a safe treatment for PsA.
 However, a person should not receive the therapy during an active flare-up.
 People should also make sure to inform their chiropractor of their current symptoms and health status at each visit, as this will have an impact on the treatment the person receives.